 The year is 1790 – the year the manuscript was completed, or perhaps, a short time after.
 The book is opened to the prayers for the eve of Rosh Hashanah.
 A Jewish- Italian family sits around the table to celebrate the holiday.
 Each member of the family is dressed in their holiday best, the table is beautifully set and the head of the family is reading the prayers aloud from the manuscript.

 They reach the portion of the services which includes the Simanim (symbolism) and the “Yehi Ratzon” (May it Be Your Will) prayers which are recited on Rosh Hashanah along with the consumption of different foods that symbolically represent the prayers of a sweet and positive New Year.
 The foods are eaten one by one following the recitations of the Yehi Ratzon prayer in accordance with tradition; the fish head so that we may be considered a head and not a tail, the apple in honey so that we may have a sweet year, the pomegranate so that our good deeds may multiply.
 The list is long and the blessings are plentiful.

 As the diners recite the prayers and eat the related foods, the honey is passed from person to person, as are the pomegranates, the beets, the carrots, the fish heads and the rest of the symbolic foods.
 The food, as is typical of food, falls off the serving dishes and the forks, staining anything around it – from the tablecloth to the manuscript.

 Albeit, without a proper lab test we cannot confirm with absolute certainty that this scenario is what actually happened.
 But still, our deduction based on the set of circumstances surrounding the stains seem plausible.
-The book, along with the stains, is now preserved for future generations to study in the National Library’s Collection.
+The book, along with the stains, is now preserved for future generations to study in the National Library of Israel Collection.